-The second day was a repeat of the first with a stop at the impressive Gorges du Todra, which included a guided tour of a Berber village and tea in the home of a local who educated us about tea and carpets and then naturally locked the doors and tried to sell us carpets.
+The second day was a repeat of the first with a stop at the impressive Gorges du Todra, which included a guided tour of a Berber village and tea in the home of a local who educated us about tea, carpets and rugs like vintage persian rugs, and then naturally locked the doors and tried to sell us carpets.
 The prices were very good but the logistics of carrying carpets around on a camel and then getting them past the ever vigilant Ryan Air staff was too daunting.
 The rest of the day was spent driving cross country at high speed or stopping to take photos and search for Pablo.
 As the sun set we were racing across the dry open plains as dunes appeared on the horizon.

 We pulled into the Casbar in darkness and the shouts of the annoyed owner.
 Apparently we were the last group to arrive and the camels were getting restless.
 Without courtesy or patience the staff told us to leave all our baggage in the van, grab a day bag at most, and get on the camels.
 A short time later we were sitting on our dark and itchy beasts, strung out in two docile lines, waiting for Pablo.
 Somehow his camel had been misplaced.
 A boy was sent in search of a spare as we set out with Pablo following on foot.
 We zigzagged our way out into the dunes of the Sahara like excited children.
 Eventually the boy caught up to us with Pablo’s camel.
 Within an hour we reached our bivouac and scrambled about in the dark to claim vacant (but sand filled) tents.
 We then sat down to another wonderful Berber style meal in a communal tent.
 After the meal we were entertained by our hosts who sang strange Berber songs to the beat of their drums.
 It was pitch black out and none of us had thought to bring flash lights so it was quite comical to watch as people searched for friends, made new friends, or simply settled down to enjoy the music.
 After the singing we were told the next day’s plan was to get up early to see the sunrise over the dunes and that we would be leaving the camp at 7 am sharp to return to the Kasbah since the return journey to Marrakech would take more than 13 hours.